radioqueues/radioqueues/README.md

 ## Current state of development

-RadioQueues is under heavy development.
+RadioQueues is fully usable at this point.
+But it is still under heavy development.

 ## Development